 What are Lemon Raspberries Cookies?

 Lemon Raspberry Cookies are made from a classic vanilla sugar cookie dough that’s been seriously upgraded with the addition of lemon juice and lemon zest as well as frozen raspberries.
-The cookies are then allowed to fully cool on a wire rack before drizzled with a zesty lemon sugar glaze.
+The raspberry lemon cookies are then allowed to fully cool on a wire rack before drizzled with a zesty lemon sugar glaze.
 They look incredible and taste even better!

 - Consider adding a sprinkling of chopped nuts on top of the wet lemon glaze with a raspberry or two for a soft and elegant feel to the cookie.